DennisDean/SleepScienceViewer4/README.md

 [dennis.a.dean@gmail.com](mailto:dennis.a.dean@gmail.com)

 ## Version History
+* v0.4

+  * Spectral window is functional with the primary goal of reviewing results before batch processing.
+  * Sprectral settings and parameters that control computation are passed through to computation.
+  * Result visualizations include average spectrogram and band plots.
+  * Simple noise identification implemented and saved for post-processing.
+  * Saving results includes spectrograms (CSV), computation configuration (XML), and noise masks.

+* v0.3

+  * Initial release of the spectral window class for creating multi-taper spectrograms.
+  * Created parameter dictionaries to support saving results with full range of parameters.
+  * Spectrogram UI iterated on to define requirements.
+Reusing code from signal window.

 * v0.2

   * Added display toggles for hypnogram, spectrogram, and annotation panels
   * Hypnogram background color rendering for sleep stages
   * Annotation synchronization between combo box, plot, and list